-OTask State: The state of every task is summarized with a task icon next to the task name.
-Figure 5 illustrates how the system uses the task metadata to generate the task state.
+Task State: The state of every task is summarized with a task icon next to the task name.
+Figure 6 illustrates how the system uses the task metadata to generate the task state.
 The left of the figure shows an example of a task whose required metadata is incomplete, where the Task State shows the percentage of required metadata that has been provided by users inside of a ring that shows that percentage in green.
 The right of the figure shows an example of a task where users have provided all required metadata.
 Their status is represented by a pie chart showing the progress metadata property value in green.
-Different shades of green are used to express the task type, with lighter green indicating higher-level tasks (shown in the Task Explorer in Figure 3).
-Figure 6 illustrates all possible task state icons.
+Different shades of green are used to express the task type, with lighter green indicating higher-level tasks (shown in the Task Explorer in Figure 4).
+Figure 7 illustrates all possible task state icons.
 The left columns show the task state for tasks which are faded out in the interface (shown just to provide context but did not match a search filter).
 Overdue tasks are indicated with an orange pie chart.
 A small orange point indicates that at least one subtask is overdue.
 This helps users notice overdue subtasks.
 Yellow icons indicate inconsistent tasks, which may be caused by move actions, for example if their start date is before the start date of a parent task.
 The yellow triangles indicate an inconsistent subtask.
 Note that yellow and orange colors were also used to indicate overdue and inconsistent tasks in the Timeline Navigation (feature 6).
-Figure 7 illustrates some sample transitions for task states.
-For example, the first line shows a typical task that has no metadata when it is created, then required metadata is added but no work has been done in the actual task, and then progress in the task grows until completion although in some cases a subtask or the task itself can be late.
-The Task State is shown in three different sizes depending on the location in the interface.
-Large size icons include the progress as a percentage, and are used for the currently opened task and in the user pages.
+Figure 8 illustrates some sample transitions for task states.
+For example, the first line shows a typical task that has no metadata when it is created, then required metadata is added but no work has been done in the actual task, and then progress in the task grows until

-Figure 5: Conceptual task state estimation.
+Figure 6: Conceptual task state estimation.